COURAGE

 Leaders realize that small things do make a big difference.
 This includes manners, showing gratitude, tolerance, tenacity, and compassion.

-What makes you stand out as a leader is using words like please and thank you.
+Using words like please and thank you makes you stand out as a leader.
 Listen carefully to your peers; you will notice that most need to make the effort.
 When you use words like please and thank you, you stand out and let people know you are a leader.

 It is important to let people know you are grateful for what they do for you.
 When you don’t thank people, the inference is that you take their gestures for granted.
 Send a thank you card, email, or phone call to let people know that their actions are noticed and appreciated.
 Small things can make a huge difference.